Image Source: www.pixabay.com

-The HR managers in IHRM department are thus faced with the responsibility of looking after the issues of employees belonging to more than one nationality and consequently have to handle the task of setting up domestic HRM department for each of the country from where employees are working.
+The HR managers in the IHRM department are thus faced with the responsibility of looking after employees belonging to more than one nationality and consequently have to handle the task of setting up a domestic HRM department for each country from where employees are working.

-Despite a local HRM department the IHRM have to continue to closely monitor all the employees since they are the ones heading the other departments in different countries.
+Despite a local HRM department, the IHRM has to continue to closely monitor all the employees since they are heading the other departments in different countries.

-IHRM has a host of duties to mete out in case of an executive posted to a foreign country because they are more directly involved in the personal lives of the employees than the local HRM department.
+IHRM has a host of duties to mete out in case of an executive posted to a foreign country because they are more directly involved in the employees’ personal lives than the local HRM department.

-It is the responsibility of a HR manager in IHRM department to ensure that an executive posted in a foreign country understands all the aspects of the compensation package such as cost of living, taxes and so on.
+It is the responsibility of an HR manager in the IHRM department to ensure that an executive posted in a foreign country understands all the aspects of the compensation package such as cost of living, taxes and so on.

 Children often seem to be the worst hit by the relocation, leaving behind school, friends and adjusting to the alien environment that is thrusted upon them.

-IHRM is therefore is given the task of getting the children comfortable and admitted to school to ensure their studies are not hampered.
-On the other hand the HRM department in the local country is only responsible for providing insurance programmes and transport facility in case of a domestic transfer.
+IHRM is, therefore is given the task of getting the children comfortable and admitted to the school to ensure their studies are not hampered.
+On the other hand, the HRM department in the local country is only responsible for providing insurance programmes and transport facility in case of a domestic transfer.

-Moreover cost plays a very important role in the handling of international projects with high direct and indirect costs being involved.
-The cost of running into a financial loss due to human mistakes can be very severe upon the IHRM department.
+Moreover, cost plays a very important role in handling international projects, with high direct and indirect costs being involved.
+The cost of running into a financial loss due to human mistakes can be very severe for the IHRM department.
 Failure of such a project can lead to a loss of reputation for the IHRM department in the company.

 Diplomatic relations plays a very crucial role in the successful run of a subsidiary of a parent company.
-Diplomatic ties between the country of origin and the host country affects the working conditions.
+Diplomatic ties between the country of origin and the host country affect the working conditions.

-The benefits of the Parent Company Nationals (PCN) and Third Country Nationals (TCN) may also be under fire if the currency exchange rates become suddenly unfavorable.
+The benefits of the Parent Company Nationals (PCN) and Third Country Nationals (TCN) may also be under fire if the currency exchange rates become suddenly unfavourable.

 The IHRM department has to overcome multi-cultural differences in order to successfully set up and run a local subsidiary of the parent country.
 Since globalism sees an interaction of the different cultures, spoken and written languages often act as a barrier to progress.

-Thus in such a scenario IHRM can be reduced to a state of helplessness, however, IHRM accepts the different cultures and to bring them together creates a “superorganisational culture” using the best of all the cultures which is universally acceptable amongst all the HR policies and practices.
+Thus in such a scenario, IHRM can be reduced to a state of helplessness; however, IHRM accepts the different cultures and to bring them together creates a “super organisational culture” using the best of all the cultures, which is universally accepted amongst all the HR policies and practices.

-Whatever be the differences and striking similarities between HRM and IHRM, what is to be observed is that in the globalized world of today more and more firms are going international to include a diaspora of talent to achieve greater success.
+Whatever the differences and striking similarities between HRM and IHRM, what is to be observed is that in today’s globalised world, more and more firms are going international to include a diaspora of talent to achieve greater success.

-In such a dynamic and competitive market it becomes prominent for any organization to establish an IHRM department to venture on the international grounds.
+It becomes prominent for any organization to establish an IHRM department to venture on the international grounds in such a dynamic and competitive market.

 Thus the IHRM department has to take the onus of understanding, researching, applying and revising all human resource activities in their internal and external contexts to know the impact the processes of managing human resources in organizations throughout the global environment has and only then IHRM will be able to successfully allow the multinational companies to achieve success globally.

-In short IHRM links the HRM of local subsidiaries and creates organizational strategies in order to achieve sustainable competitive advantage.
+In short IHRM links, the HRM of local subsidiaries creates organisational strategies to achieve sustainable competitive advantage.